lukecav/awesome-wp-speed-up/README.md

 * [Speed Booster By Melotheme](https://wordpress.org/plugins/speed-booster-by-melotheme/) -  Easy WordPress website Speed & Performance optimization with one click.
 * [WP Utility and Performance](https://wordpress.org/plugins/wp-utility-and-performance/) -  Allows you to remove unused resources and improve speed and performance of your WordPress website.
 * [Freesoul Deactivate Plugins](https://wordpress.org/plugins/freesoul-deactivate-plugins/) -  Freesoul Deactivate Plugins allows you to disable specific plugins on specific pages.
 Useful to reach excellent performance and for support in problem-solving even when many plugins are active.
-* [Local Gravatars](https://wordpress.org/plugins/local-gravatars/) -  Locally host gravatars - for the privacy concious.
+* [Local Gravatars](https://wordpress.org/plugins/local-gravatars/) -  Locally host gravatars - for the privacy conscious.
 * [Flying Fonts by WP Speed Matters](https://wordpress.org/plugins/flying-fonts/) -  Remove Google Fonts and Use System Fonts.
 * [AutoTweaks](https://wordpress.org/plugins/autotweaks/) -  AutoTweaks configures a series of default options to WordPress.
 * [WP Inline Cacher](https://wordpress.org/plugins/wp-inline-cacher/) -  Speed up your website by automatically inlining your stylesheets for first-time visitors.